What Will Cloud Computing Offer In 2025 To 2040

 AI will further enhance this process by providing real-time insights, automating tasks, and enabling predictive analytics.

-This integration will be crucial for industries like smart cities, agriculture, and healthcare, where IoT and AI can drive innovation and efficiency.
+This integration will be crucial for smart cities, agriculture, and healthcare industries, where IoT and AI can drive innovation and efficiency.

 6. Enhanced Security